sudarshanmhasrup/localina/readme.md

 ### Thank you! 🙌

 Thank you so much for checking out the `Localina` project.
-If you like my work or this project, feel free to give a star to the repository.
+If you like my work on this project, feel free to give a star to the repository.
 Happy coding!